 It's also important for the doctor to find out what is causing the neuropathy.
 Blood tests can sometimes tell if it's due to metal poisoning, diabetes, a vitamin deficiency, kidney failure, or a genetic disease.
 Urine tests may diagnose heavy metal poisoning or cancer.

-Unfortunately, none of these tests can diagnose Guillain-Barré syndrome.
+Unfortunately, none of these tests alone can diagnose Guillain-Barré syndrome.
 In suspected Guillain-Barré syndrome patients, lab tests are done mainly to rule out other possible causes.
 Sometimes a small amount of spinal fluid is removed through a very fine needle (lumbar puncture) to look for increased amounts of protein or abnormal cells.
+In rare cases, a muscle or nerve biopsy may be done.

 Treatment and Prevention